ilyasbilgihan/knitting/readme.md

 Just clone or [download](https://github.com/ilyasbilgihan/knitting/archive/master.zip) this repo and run `index.html`.

+Or you can try [live version](https://ilyasbilgihan.github.io/knitting/) without changing/modifying the code.

 ## Settings Panel

 We have 7 settings and 1 source image url input boxes.